Henry Negus Burroughes

 Henry Negus Burroughes (8 February 1791 – 22 March 1872) was a British Conservative Party politician.
+He was the eldest child of James Burkin Burroughes (1760-1803) and Christabel Burroughes (1764-1843), the daughter of Henry Negus of Hoveton Hall.

 He was a Member of Parliament for East Norfolk from 1837 to 1857.
 Over his 20 years of being MP he made a total of 6 contributions during debates.

-Negus was known for his eccentric behaviour such as his fetishes in scatology and incest.
+Burroughes was married to Jane Sarah Hoste; the couple had five children.
+One of their sons, Henry Negus Burroughes Jr. (born 1821), was described in A Naval Biographical Dictionary by William Richard O'Byrne.
+Jane died on 5 October 1851 and Henry married, secondly, Augusta Susanna Proctor in November 1854.